notes

 The abnormal hook codex-process-environment-functions lets you inject environment variables into the Codex process.
 Each function receives two arguments: the Codex buffer name and the project directory.
 Each function should return a list of strings in "VAR=VALUE" format.

 The hook codex-event-hook runs when the Codex CLI triggers lifecycle events through the hooks system.
-Functions on this hook are called with a single plist argument containing :type, :buffer-name, :json-data, and :args.
+This is an abnormal hook: functions are called with a single plist argument containing :type, :buffer-name, :json-data, and :args, and dispatch stops at the first non-nil return value.
+That value is returned to the Codex CLI hook process, which lets permission and tool hooks approve, deny, or block.

 Eat terminal settings